Wall Street Declares War on the People Over GameStop!

 If we go back to bananas, I can borrow a banana from seller A and sell it to seller B. Then another person can borrow that banana from B and sell it to A. Right now, it seems as we are back to where we started, but in reality, each seller is still owed a banana.

 Here’s what that signalled: GameStop just landed itself the billionaire founder of an online retailer experienced in E-Commerce.
 This was the model GameStop would have to adopt to become viable during the pandemic.
-Furthermore, the release of the PS5 and Xbox Series X marked a new console cycle, which is always good news for a video game retailer.
+Furthermore, the PS5 and Xbox Series X release marked a new console cycle, which is always good news for a video game retailer.

 Big Money Scramble